WanluLiuLab/scAtlasVAE/docs/source/intro.rst

 ~~~~~~~~~~~~~~~~~~~~

 - If you have a different CUDA version, you can check for the PyTorch version that is compatible with your CUDA version [here](https://pytorch.org/get-started/previous-versions/).
-- scAtlasVAE has not been tested with MPS backend.
+- scAtlasVAE has not been tested with other backend including `mps`.

 Tutorial